kinotto/acme-supermarket-test/frontend/README.md

 # ACME Supermarket
-implementation of the frontend with React , Redux. the complete stack of the exercise is React-NodeJS-MongoDB I used transpilation both on the client and on the server (jsx and typescript) with the help of babel and webpack.
+implementation of the frontend with React , Redux.

+The complete stack of the exercise is React-NodeJS-MongoDB.
+I used transpilation both on the client and on the server (jsx and typescript) with the help of babel and webpack.

+The integration with the backend rely on rxjs with redux-observable to handle the ajax calls, and the styling part is made using SASS preprocessor following BEM pattern.

 ## install